Metric | Description | Other Names/Notes |

 The negative predictive value is the proportion of negative predictions that are correct, and is the complement to precision.

-Let’s see how we’d do this ourselves.
-We’ll create a basic confusion matrix then extract the values to create the metrics we need.
+Now let’s demystify this a bit and see how we’d do this ourselves.
+Starting with a basic confusion matrix of counts, we’ll then extract the values to create the metrics we need.

 FP

-tpr = TN / (TN + FP) # specificity, true negative rate
+tpr = TN / (TN + FP) # true negative rate, specificity

-tnr = TP / (TP + FP) # precision, positive predictive value
+tnr = TP / (TP + FP) # positive predictive value, precision

 ppv = TN / (TN + FN) # negative predictive value npv